 Dual Occupancy lots can be located on a corner designed to address both street frontages.
 Two individual residences must be constructed however these may be subdivided pre or post construction.
+Refer to section 4.3 for more information.

 17.2 Siting Requirements